nomaderr/devops/README.md

 ## Target Application

 FleetDM was selected as the target application for this demo.
-Here in K8s foler you can find both Helm chart template and manifests for bare metal setup
+Here in K8s foler you can find Helm chart template and other for deployment

 ## Deployment Environment